DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-giving-lead-schools-the-ability-to-manage-permissions-for-their-accredited-bodies.md

 - Withdraw courses
 - Manage locations

-If the user doesn’t select any permissions, we show ‘None - view only’.
+If the user does not select any permissions, we show ‘None - view only’.

 If the user selects the ‘Add course’ permission, we also allow the accredited body user to delete the course.